Information

 There are also several styles of climbing.
 Mostly this affects rock climbing, but to some extent same differentation applies to other forms of climbing as well.

-How rope is used distinguished toproping and lead climbing.
-Topropings is only feasible on single-pitch climbs.
+How rope is used distinguishes toproping and lead climbing.
+Toproping is only feasible on single-pitch climbs.
 It is normally done by novices and when training, whether it be learning the new route or pushing the physical or technical boundaries of climbers ability.
-Climbs is not considered done unless it was lead.
+Climb is not considered properly done (sent) unless it was lead.

 There are also numerous styles within lead climbing, depending on